TyGuS/suslik/README.md

 The last two input arguments are  optional boolean flags:

 * `printTrace` - print the entire derivation trace.
 Default: `true`.
-* `assertSuccess` - check that the synthesized result matches what's in the last part of the test file.
+* `checkResult` - check that the synthesized result matches what's in the last part of the test file.
 Default: `false`.

 For instance, to synthesize `paper-examples/19-listcopy.syn`, run